pulumi/pulumi-awsx/nodejs/awsx/autoscaling/README.md

 # Pulumi Autoscaling Components

 AutoScalingGroups (ASGs) allow you to allocate a set of EC2 instances on which to run code (like ECS Services) for a `Cluster`.
 Groups can define hard constraints in terms of the minimum, maximum and desired number of instances that should be running.
-They can also specify `Schedule`s that control changing these desired values (for example, to scale up on certain days with high expected load), as well as specifying `Policy`s that will adjust how the group scales in response to events happening in the system.
+They can also specify [Scaling Schedules](#scaling-schedules) that control changing these desired values (for example, to scale up on certain days with high expected load), as well as specifying [Scaling Policies](#scaling-policies) that will adjust how the group scales in response to events happening in the system.

 ## Creating an AutoScalingGroup

 AutoScalingGroups are created for a corresponding `awsx.ecs.Cluster`.
 This can be done by either manually creating a cluster, or using `Cluster.getDefault()` to get to the default cluster for the default VPC for the account.
-The simplest way to create a cluster is to just do:
+The simplest way to create a `AutoScalingGroup` is to just do:

 ```ts
 const cluster = new awsx.ecs.Cluster("testing", { vpc });